Frequently Asked Questions

 This class action settlement is binding on all Class Members who do not Opt-Out.

-If you want to sue Canada on your own for your placement in the Indian Boarding Homes Program, you must Opt-Out.
-You will need to submit an Opt-Out form before the expiry date, which is Monday July 22, 2024.
+If you want to sue Canada on your own for your placement in the Indian Boarding Homes Program, you must have Opted-Out before the expiry date.
+The Opt-Out form expiry date was Monday July 22nd, 2024.

 We recognize this word may have a negative meaning and the term has been used historically as an outdated reference to Indigenous people.